licensezero/licensezero-private-license/terms.md

 # Patent License

-The _Seller_ licenses the _Licensee_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.
+The _Seller_ licenses the _Buyer_ to do everything with the project that would otherwise infringe patent claims the _Seller_ can license or becomes able to license.

 # Sublicensing

-If the _Licensee_ combines the _Seller_'s _Contributions_ to the project with other software in a larger application, the _Licensee_ may sublicense the _Seller_'s _Contributions_ to the _Project_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
-The _Licensee_ may build, and sublicense for, as many larger applications as they like.
+If the _Buyer_ combines the _Seller_'s _Contributions_ to the project with other software in a larger application, the _Buyer_ may sublicense the _Seller_'s _Contributions_ to the _Project_ as part of their larger application, and allow further sublicensing in turn, under the following rules.
+The _Buyer_ may build, and sublicense for, as many larger applications as they like.

 1. The larger application must have significant additional content or functionality beyond that of the _Project_, and end users must license the larger application primarily for that added content or functionality.

-2. The _Licensee_ may not sublicense anyone to break any rule of the public license for my contributions to the project for any changes of their own or any software besides your larger application.
+2. The _Buyer_ may not sublicense anyone to break any rule of the public license for my contributions to the project for any changes of their own or any software besides your larger application.

 3. [No Liability](#no-liability), [Sublicensing](#sublicensing), and [Notices](#notices) must apply to each sublicense.